learningOrchestra/mlToolKits/docs/usage.md

 ```
 The NUMBER_OF_INSTANCES is the amount of spark microservice instance which you
 desire to be created in your cluster, this number must be choosed according
-whit your cluster resources and the your task resources requirements.
+whith your cluster resources and the your task resources requirements.

 ## Database GUI
 * [NoSQLBooster](https://nosqlbooster.com) -